simontarzi/oceanrace/README.md

 ![Microplastic3](https://github.com/simontarzi/oceanrace/blob/main/pics/Screenshot%202023-02-24%20at%2016.42.16.png)

 ## Ingestion and enrichment with Spark

-CDE was used to run the oceanrace_ingestion.py ehich loads the data from an S3 storage bucket, and enriches the tables with additional latitude and longitude values rounded to 1 decimal and to integer in additional columns to provide usable format for visualization.
+CDE was used to run the oceanrace_ingestion_onejob.py which loads the data from an S3 storage bucket, and enriches the tables with additional latitude and longitude values rounded to 1 decimal and to integer in additional columns to provide usable format for visualization.
 Later on DataViz is used for data visualization.

 | decimal places | degrees  | distance  |
 |---|---|---|